ChrisAxt/1DT305/README.md

   **Flashing:**

-  - Flashing the ESP32 can be done using various fleshing tools available online or simply by holding down the Boot button and tapping the EN button.
+  - Flashing the ESP32 can be done using various flashing tools available online or simply by holding down the Boot button and tapping the EN button.
 This will remove     the code that is stored in memory.
 Essentially a factory reset.

   **Uploading  code:**